Amazon is getting harder on sellers with multiple accounts. Here’s what you need to get approval and avoid being flagged for investigation.

 Amazon is interested in preventing unfair competitive advantage across all categories.
 Sharing inventory, suppliers, and locations or sign-ins won’t be a good idea if you have two accounts doing more or less the same work.
 Having a different bank account, a different name on the account, or different physical addresses is not enough.
 You must demonstrate entirely unrelated operations and an understandable reason why you need them to function apart from each other.
 Anything else will be thought of as an excuse and means extra work for them.

-In my time at Amazon, sellers often presented explanations without regard to whether or not their reasons presented them with an unfair advantage in their category, or in general.
-When I approved requests for second accounts, I made sure to annotate each one, stating the other account was OK’d.
-In the absence of that wording now, investigators may look over related accounts in the course of another investigation and conclude that the seller took it upon themselves to open one up for their own reasons.
+If you are granted permission for multiple accounts, you must get it in writing from Seller Performance!
+In my time at Amazon, when I approved requests for second accounts, I made sure to annotate each one, stating the other account was OK’d.
+In the absence of that wording, future investigators may conclude that the seller took it upon themselves to open additional accounts for their own reasons.

 Where Does that Leave You?